 After the receiver timing is recovered, the serial data is converted from Manchester to digital NRZ data.
 This is accomplished by XOR-ing the data with a clock twice the data rate, or 10.00 MHz.
 Once the data is decoded, it is sent over to the Serial to Parallel Conversion logic.

-RX Serial to Parallel Conversion
+Serial to Parallel Conversion

-The RX Serial to Parallel Conversion converts the serial data from the Manchester Decoder NRZ data to parallel data.
-The parallel data is loaded into the RX FIFO.
+The Serial to Parallel Conversion converts the received serial data from the Manchester Decoded NRZ data to parallel data.
+The parallel data is then loaded into the RX FIFO.

 RX FIFO